 The SIP phone technology allows you the easiest use of every available feature; however, it is not compulsory to replace the replace existing phone equipment immediately.
 The low-cost analog telephone adapters can connect one or more analog telephones to the VoIP system network.
 VoIP phone calls are a lot inexpensive compared to the PSTN, particularly, when making long distance calls, hence the saving is quite more.

 A VoIP phone system which is based on good equipment can give you equal or even better than the PSTN connection.
 In the VoIP’s early days, dropouts and jitters were a big issue; however, in today’s VoIP system the calls are clear and have almost no noise constantly.
 The audio bandwidth of the PSTN is actually not that great.
 It drops the frequencies which are greater than 3.3 kHz.
 That is one reason why hold music is mostly dull.
-Majority of the VoIP phone system provides high-definition voice, which can capture frequencies that are up to 7 kHz.
+The majority of the VoIP phone system provides a high-definition voice, which can capture frequencies that are up to 7 kHz.
 The additional audio bandwidth makes it easy to understand call voices and much like caller’s in-person voice.

 If you think VoIP phone system is difficult to work out then you are wrong.
 You just connect the VoIP phone to the network and then you can use it just like any traditional phone.
 It might have a lot of extra buttons; however, those are only for extra feature, which you can learn if you require them.
 You will get the facility to forward calls and do conference calls which can be very helpful and it won’t be much difficult to figure it out.
 No doubt there are a lot more choices than you will ever require; however, you just have to learn about those which make it simple for you to use the phone.

-Majority of the VoIP issues basically lie in the internet connection and in the local network, and not just in the communication over the internet.
+The majority of the VoIP issues basically lie in the internet connection and in the local network, and not just in the communication over the internet.
 This means that these issues are in your control.
 You need a fast internet connection network for the voice bandwidth.
 You also need a router that can support Quality of Service (QoS) features to keep glitches and jitters at a minimum level.

 The phone world has gone digital already